ThePansmith/thepansmith.github.io/content/proposals/community-smv.md

 - A stable modding version means more mods will be available on a single version, rather than being scattered across multiple versions.
 - Mod developers being able to focus on improving their mods rather than having to constantly port them results in more feature-rich mods.
 - A stable modding version allows for high-quality modpacks to develop.
-- Having a stable modding verison could encourage some developers to port their older mods to that version.
 - Feature backports exist, so players can still play with all of the vanilla content if they wish.
 - Vanilla players are not affected by this, as optimization mods, client-side mods, server-side mods, etc would not be affected by this.